Message from Mr Burrows

 The Dawpool community are united in their ambition to create a school which embodies the person, love and work of Jesus Christ: a school which enables Christian values to flourish and where all children may experience the abundant life that Jesus offers.
 Pupils, parents, staff, church and governors work tirelessly to realise this vision.
 Together, we seek new ways to enhance our standards and achievements.

-We are a Voluntary Aided Church of England school and have very close links with St Chad’s Church, Irby and St Bartholomew’s Church, Thurstaston.
+We have very close links with St Chad’s Church, Irby and St Bartholomew’s Church, Thurstaston.
 Our Christian values - known as the ‘Fruit of the Spirit’ - are embedded into the heart of the school:

 ‘Love, Joy, Peace, Patience, Kindness, Generosity, Faithfulness,